TBD54566975/web5-chatgpt-plugin/README.md

 curl "http://localhost:5003/ask_chat?query=$ASK_QUERY"
 ```

+## Deployment settings

+Environment variables used in the server:

+- `WEB5GPT_MONTHLY_USAGE_LIMIT_USD` - sets the monthly usage limit in USD for the `/ask_chat` endpoint.
+The service actually just set a daily limit by dividing this number by 30.
+By default this is $500/30 = ~$16.66 per day.
+- `OPENAI_API_KEY` - define the OpenAI API Key

 ## Getting help

 If you run into issues or have questions building a plugin, please join our [Developer community forum](https://community.openai.com/c/chat-plugins/20).